top of page

 With the purchase of WTVP, a major investment was made to bring the station up to date in technology with the market's addition of its first RCA Video Tape Recorder/Player.
 The tape machine was four rack panels wide and would record and playback black and white video from two-inch videotape reels.

-This would enable the station to playback videotaped commercials and programming produced in the studios of WTVP as well as delay network programming when necessary.
+This would enable the station to playback videotaped commercials and programming produced in the studios of WTVP and delay network programming when necessary.
 The quality of playback would be near the live quality and would add to the efficiency of the operation and its use of studio productions.

-It was also during the time of expansion in the use of color television by primarily NBC.
+It was also during the time of primarily NBC's expansion in the use of color television.
 ABC was holding out in producing and passing color programming through the network for, as the president of ABC stated, for the public to demand it.
 The first color program aired by ABC was “The Jetsons” on September 23, 1962, but locally, WTVP wasn't ready yet for color.
-It would be a couple of years later when the necessary equipment was installed at WTVP in 1965 to allow the station to pass network color when it did become available.
+A couple of years later, the necessary equipment was installed at WTVP in 1965 to allow the station to pass network color when it became available.

-ABC News was gaining strength in the early 1960s with daily 15-minute broadcasts with main network anchor Don Godard, and seen on WTVP in central Illinois.
+ABC News gained strength in the early 1960s with daily 15-minute broadcasts with the leading network anchor Don Godard seen on WTVP in central Illinois.

 For the Kids...